combust/mleap/mleap-spring-boot/README.md

 Check out the available Swagger API documentation `mleap_serving_1.0.0_swagger.yaml` for more information or trying out the API.

-See the README.md file in `mleap-serving` about starting both a gRPC and HTTP server using a single MLeap executor.
+See the README.md in `mleap-serving` about starting both a gRPC and HTTP server using a single MLeap executor.